Brownfield Land Register

 Sites included on the register also need to be considered suitable, available and achievable for residential development, in accordance with the Brownfield Land Regulations (2017).

-Melton's Brownfield Land Register and previous revisions of it are available to download in a choice of file formats shown below;
+The Brownfield Land Register is available to download below in a variety of different file formats;

 Previous Melton Brownfield Land Registers